 Drinking Water Testing

 If you have “city water”, your supplier is required to test your water on a regular basis (check your water company website or call for specific information).
 If you have a private well, it is up to you to have the water tested!
 It is a good idea to have your water tested on a regular basis to detect any changes in quality.
 A standard potability test can be performed at many state-certified labs.
-Click HERE to find a lab near you.
+Additional information can be found in this CT Dept. of Public Health Publication on Private Well Water.

 Septic System Maintenance